halo91cs/Pandas/README.md

+# Important Note !

+If you are having trouble displaying the code, open "https://nbviewer.jupyter.org/" and paste the code url there and you will be able to see it.

 # Pandas Series

 A series is very similar to a Numpy array.
 Unlike Numpy, series can have axis labels, that is it can be indexed by a label instead of just a number location.
 It can also hold any Python object.